Columbus letter on his first voyage, 1493

 Introduction

-With the rising popularity of many college athletes, there has been a push for them to be paid for what they do as a sign of their efforts being appreciated rather than just receiving the scholarship which they receive automatically when they play for the national team.
+With the rising popularity of many college athletes, there has been a push for them to be paid for what they do as a sign of them being popular and their efforts being appreciated rather than just receiving the scholarship which they receive automatically when they play for the national team.
 This kind of wish and practice began in Ohio state whereby the National Collegiate Athletic Association led by drake in Ohio began this with the statement that they have to make sure that the student-athletes get the best possible experience so that their performance and their motivation remains high.

 Dwyer, Colin.
 “NCAA Plans To Allow College Athletes To Get Paid For Use Of Their Names, Images.”
 NPR, NPR, 29 Oct.
 2019, www.npr.org/2019/10/29/774439078/ncaa-starts-process-to-allow-compensation-for-college-athletes.